Parents can make a plan to decrease suicide risk in their teens. Here’s how.

 Mental well-being is just as important as physical health, and our conversations about it have to happen before there’s a problem.
 “We don’t wait until kids have diabetes to talk about eating healthfully,” Szabo points out.

 This is especially important if there is a history of mental illness or suicide in your family, Szabo says.
 “Kids can realize ‘I’m not alone if they also have it.’"
 And, it opens up a family conversation about looking for warning signs.
-Hurley — who lost her father to suicide when she was 23-years-old — has “been talking about mental health since my kids could talk.”
+Hurley — who lost her father to suicide when she was 23 years old — has “been talking about mental health since my kids could talk.”

 Practice mental health hygiene